ibm-cloud-docs/Registry/registry_users.md

 For users provisioned after 4 October 2018, IAM policies are enabled by default.
 For users provisioned before 4 October 2018, after you create your policies, you must enable policy enforcement so that your policies take effect.

-You must set an IAM policy for each region.
+To enable policy enforcement, you must run the `ibmcloud cr iam-policies-enable` command once in each region.
-{: tip}
+{: important}

 1. [Create policies](#create) for your users and service IDs.